maryyya/customer-form-plugin/README.md

 * message_cols

 ## customer_form Shortcode Sample:
 1. Just put the shortcode on a post or page with or without attributes.
 You can change the labels, maxlength and message's rows&cols by adding the attributes.
-If the max length is empty then there is no maxlength.
+If max length is empty then there is no maxlength.

 ### Without attributes:
 ```php